linux-credentials/credentialsd/BUILDING.md

 meson install
 ```

-Note that since it Meson is installing to `/usr/local`, Meson will ask you to use `sudo` to elevate privileges to install.
+Note that since Meson is installing to `/usr/local`, it will ask you to use
+`sudo` to elevate privileges to install.

+## Running the installed server

+When using the installed server, systemd or D-Bus should take care of starting
+the services on demand, so you don't need to start it manually.

-The first time you run this, you must log out and log back in again to restart the D-Bus session bus for it to automatically start the D-Bus services on-demand.
+The first time you install this, though, you must log out and log back in again
+for the service activation files to take effect.

-### Testing with Firefox Web Add-On
+## Testing installed builds with Firefox Web Add-On

-Note: If you are testing the Firefox web extension, you will need to link the native messaging manifest to your home directory, since Firefox does not read from `/usr/local`:
+Note: If you are testing the Firefox web extension, you will need to link the
+native messaging manifest to your home directory, since Firefox does not read
+from `/usr/local`:

 ```shell
 mkdir -p ~/.mozilla/native-messaging-hosts/